RajkumarPR/kafka-basics/README.md

   - Round robin if neither partition ID nor message key is available in the message means only the value is available

 ### Kafka Broker
-A Kafka broker is a machine running a Kafka process, a set of Kafka brokers in a network known as a Kafka cluster.
-In short -
+A Kafka broker is a machine running a Kafka process, in short -
 - A computer instance or container running a Kafka process.
 - It manages partitions
 - Handle read-write requests

+**Kafka Cluster**: a set of Kafka brokers in a network known as a Kafka cluster.

 ### Kafka Producer